 Starts the specified application server by locating it in the configuration.
 This command uses the default wait time.
 You can use this command when the scripting client is either connected to a NodeAgent or Deployment Manager process.
 It returns a message to indicate if the server starts successfully.

-Parameters: server name - java.lang.String, node name - java.lang.String
+Parameters: Return Type: server name -- java.lang.String, node name -- java.lang.String java.lang.String

 \$AdminControl startServer server1 myNode